willkara/SakaiPy/README.md

 SakaiPy
 =======

-# SakaiPy currently doesn't work.
+# SakaiPy currently doesn't work for Sakai 10.X+.
 The login mechanism behind Sakai has changed and I'm in the process of getting it working.

 A library to access the information located on Sakai installations.
 This can be thought more of a 'pretty wrapper' around the REST interface that Sakai gives you.